Evolution of horses

 Here, Douglas Futuyama, who is a world-renowned evolutionary biologist , simply lumps together the origin of useful genetic variability by mutation and the production of phenotypic variation through reproductive processes (as did Ernst Mayr).

 However, it would be good science at least to ask what processes are taking place.
-And if we do this, it is clear that there are good reasons for thinking that all of the observed evolution of horses can be explained by, in fact is better explained by, selection and segregation of genes from an original gene pool (i.e. (2) above), rather than involving the production of new (useful) genes (i.e. (1) above).
+And if we do this, it is clear that there are good reasons for thinking that all of the observed evolution of horses can be explained by, in fact is better explained by, segregation and selection of genes from an original gene pool (i.e. (2) and (3) above), rather than involving the production of new (useful) genes (i.e. (1) above).

 Evidence indicates that the evolution of horses was due to selection from a gene pool rather than involving the production of new genes